 - Fill the holes with the passion fruit curd.
 You can do this using a spoon or put the curd into a small piping bag, snip the end off and pipe it in

-- Make the buttercream by mixing together the butter and icing sugar, then add the prosecco flavouring, and mix until smooth.
-You can do this by hand or with an electric whisk
+- Make the buttercream by mixing together the butter and icing sugar, then add the prosecco (or prosecco flavouring and milk), and mix until smooth.
+You can do this by hand or for best results use an electric whisk.
+If the buttercream is too stiff, you can add a little milk to loosen it

 - Pipe the buttercream onto each cupcake using a piping bag fitted with your chosen nozzle.
 Or spread on with a spoon